Depression: Stop Negative Thoughts

 What is an Actionset?

 Depression is an illness that makes a person feel sad and hopeless much of the time.
-It's different than feeling a little sad or down.
+It's different from feeling a little sad or down.
 Depression can be treated with counseling or medicine, or both.

-Positive thinking also can help prevent or control depression.
+Healthy thinking also can help prevent or control depression.

 Working on your own or with a counselor, you can practice these three steps: